prashantshukla-qa/prashantshukla-qa.github.io/_posts/blog/2020-02-10-js-trick-to-get-element-array-text.markdown

 categories: blog
 ---

 Console `Javascript` comes in very handy while doing quick manipulation of HTML or extracting data from a web page we are testing.
-I am writing this listicle of tips and tricks I use get some assistance while testing web applications
+I am writing this little trick I use get some assistance while testing web applications

 ##### Using JS to get text of multiple elements